-The Contract Review Process may result in one or more of the following:
+The Manager Watchlist process may result in one or more of the following:

-- 1. Placement on Watchlist or Probation status - 2.
-Movement from one stage of review to another, or removal from the Contract Review Process - 3.
-Reduction of Assets Under Management - 4.
-Revision of investment Contract guidelines for that Manager - 5.
-Re-negotiation of fees - 6.
-Termination of a Manager's Contract
+- 1. Reduction of Assets Under Management

+- 2. Revision of investment Contract guidelines for that Manager

+- 3. Re-negotiation of fees

+- 4. Termination of a Manager's Contract

-7. Any other actions deemed appropriate by the Board
+- 5. Any other actions deemed appropriate by the Board

-Each situation is unique Action by the Board will vary depending on the type of Manager, the style/strategy, and the deficiency involved.
-The following describes the Contract Review Process:
+Each situation is unique.
+Action by the Board will vary depending on the type of Manager, the style/strategy, and the deficiency involved.